Equine osteopathy is based on a system of healing by the manipulation of bones (especially the spine) and muscles.

 Post graduate diploma courses in animal and equine osteopathy are open to qualified osteopaths wanting to develop their skills in animal osteopathy.

 The Osteopathic Centre for Animals offers post graduate training for osteopaths in animal osteopathy, from their clinic in Wantage.
-For more information go to: www.mcgregor-ba.com OR Contact Stuart McGregor by phone on 01235768033
+For more information contact Stuart McGregor by phone on 01235768033 www.stuartmcgregor.com

 Osteopathy and the Treatment of Horses By Anthony Pusey and Julia Brooks.